infocodify/MyTagHelper/README.md

 1. Create an asp.Net Core 2 Web Application Project

-2. Right Click on the the Project and Create a Class
+2. Right Click on the Project and Create a Class

 ```csharp
 using Microsoft.AspNetCore.Razor.TagHelpers;